 - 1. No more than two (2) absences from school in either the first or second semester (absence from a class is considered an absence from school for purposes of this policy); - 2.
 No unexcused absences during the first or second semester. - 3.
-No more than three (3) times tardy to school or to class in either the first or second semester (Tardy is defined in policy 700.2I). - 4.
+No more than 7 times tardy to school or class in either first or second semester. - 4.
 No more than one (1) detention in either the first or second semester. - 5.
 No in-school or out-of-school suspension in either the first or second semester. - 6.
 A grade of C- or higher (71 or higher on the 100 point scale) in the course at the time of the first or second semester final exams/assessments. - 7.
 All outstanding fees paid in full on or before the Friday preceding semester exams or the student will lose their semester exam waiver.
 The high school principal or designee will have discretion regarding the payment due date.